Prag8855/aab/content/docs/010250-antrag-auf-vergabe-einer-steuerlichen-id.md

 - **Zweck**
     If you are an employee, tick *Lohnsteuerabzug*.
 If you want to [start a business](/guides/start-a-business-in-germany), write "bevorstehende Gewerbeanmeldung" in *the Sonstiger Zweck* field.
 - **Anschrift in Deutschland**
-    If you don't have an address in Germany, write "nicht vorhanden".[^2]
+    If you don't have an address in Germany, write "nicht vorhanden" (not available) or "noch nicht bekannt" (not known yet).[^2]

 ## Where to send this form